Fine-Tuning Diffusion Models via Intermediate Distribution Shaping

 \section{Partial-GRAFT for Diffusion Models}

-Having established that GRAFT implicitly performs PPO, we now examine methods to further improve the framework.
+Having established that GRAFT implicitly samples from the KL regularized reward maximization objective, we now examine methods to further improve the framework.
 Continuous diffusion models typically start with Gaussian noise $X_T$ at time $T$ and denoise it to the output $X_0$ via a discretized continuous time SDE.
 With $N$ denoising steps, the model constructs a denoising trajectory ${X}_{t_N} \to \dots {X}_{t_i} \to \dots \to {X}_{t_0}$ ($t_N = T$ and $t_0 = 0$), denoted by ${X}_{T:0}$.
 We now consider the effect of \textit{shaping the distribution of an intermediate state $X_t$}.
 For the rest of the discussion, we reserve $n$ and $N$ to refer to discrete timesteps, and $t$ and $T$ for continuous time.
 For any $t \in [0,T]$ denote the marginal density of ${X}_t$ by $\bar{p}_t({x})$.

 We first extend GRS to Partial Generalized Rejection Sampling (P-GRS).
 Let $X_t^{(1)}, \dots, X_t^{(M)}$ be partially denoised (denoised till time $t$) samples.
 Let their corresponding completely denoised samples be $X_0^{(1)}, \dots, X_0^{(M)}$.
 Rewards are computed using the completely denoised samples (i.e. $R_i = r(X_0^{i})$ for the $i^{\text{th}}$ sample).
 We denote the empirical distribution of $\{ X_{0}^{(1)}, \dots, X^{(M)}_{0} \}$ by $\hat{P}_{X_{0}} (\cdot)$ and the empirical CDF of $\{ R_{1}, \dots, R_{M} \}$ by $\hat{F}_R (\cdot)$.